 Check out your valves by removing the valve cover and flipping the engine over.
 Watch the valve movement that occurs.
 If you notice a problem, you need to replace the camshaft.

-How to Fix Low Compression in One Cylinder
+Steps for How to Fix Low Compression

 Before you go tinkering with your car, you need to make sure that low compression is really the problem.
 Take a compression tester to get a measurement.
 These tests usually take about 45 minutes.